jishnub/IrrationalExpressions.jl/README.md

 * There needs to be some way to keep expressions from blowing up in a loop.
 At minimum, the size should be tracked, and an error thrown at some point.
 * It would be possible to extend this to things like `sqrt(Integer)`, `Integer^Rational`, etc.
 * Support for complex-valued irrational expressions, like `pi * im` is still missing.

-## Note

-Loading this module will generate a number of warnings about methods being overwritten.
-It would be nice to be able to turn these warnings off.
-See https://github.com/JuliaLang/julia/pull/14759